ietf-teep/architecture/draft-ietf-teep-architecture.md

 In TEEP, there is an explicit relationship and dependence between the client app in the REE and one or more TAs in the TEE, as shown in {{notionalarch2}}.
-From the perspective of a device user, a client app that uses one or more TA's in a TEE appears no different from any other untrusted application in the REE.
+For most purposes, a client app that uses one or more TA's in a TEE appears no different from any other untrusted application in the REE.
 However, the way the client app and its corresponding TA's are packaged, delivered, and installed on the device can vary.
 The variations depend on whether the client app and TA are bundled together or are provided separately, and this has implications to the management of the TAs in the TEE.
-In addition to the client app and TA, the TA and/or TEE may require some additional data to personalize the TA to the service provider or the device user.
+In addition to the client app and TA, the TA and/or TEE may require some additional data to personalize the TA to the service provider or the device or a user.
-This personalization data is dependent on the TEE, the TA and the SP; an example of personalization data might be username and password of the device user's account with the SP, or a secret symmetric key used to by the TA to communicate with the SP.
+This personalization data is dependent on the TEE, the TA and the SP; an example of personalization data might be username and password of an account with the SP, or a secret symmetric key used by the TA to communicate with the SP.
 The personalization data must be encrypted to preserve the confidentiality of potentially sensitive data contained within it.
 Other than this requirement to support confidentiality, TEEP place no limitations or requirements on the personalization data.